 I am not able to work in my studio creating art year-round.
 Out of financial necessity, I take on other types of work as well.
 Sometimes these jobs relate directly to my ongoing bioregional studies, other times I am doing work to help others in my island community.
 These jobs allow me the breathing room to create the art work I feel most compelled to do, while also constraining the time in which I have to create it.

 I relish the spring and summer months working with other community members and our seasonal visitors.
-In the summer tourist season I primarily work as a naturalist and deckhand aboard M/V Odyssey in Friday Harbor on San Juan island.
+For several years my primary summer work was naturalist and deckhand aboard M/V Odyssey in Friday Harbor on San Juan island.
+These days, you can find me at the Bellingham Farmer’s market every summer Saturday, or at the Lummi Island Gallery on Legoe Bay (opening May 2019).
 Summer is my season for socializing, learning and sharing my knowledge about the natural world here in Cascadia and encouraging visitors to explore and learn about the natural world that surrounds them wherever they live.

 Gentle adventures in art & nature